 Be sure to choose a strong encryption password.
 Unfortunately, this isn't a perfect solution.
 Your computer might have left a copy of the password on the disk somewhere, and smart forensic software will find it.

+about).
 Delete everything you don't absolutely need.
 And use a secure file erasure program to do it.
 While you're at it, delete your browser's cookies, cache and browsing history.
 It's nobody's business what websites you've visited.
-And turn your computer off -
+And turn your

 Lastly, don't forget your phone and PDA.
 Customs agents can search those too: emails, your phone book, your calendar.
 Unfortunately, there's nothing you can do here except delete things.